conductofcode/reinheitsgebot/considered_harmful/compilation.md

 ## Differentiation

 This doesn't imply what we sometimes refer to as "compiled languages" are in any way evil.
-Also, optional code transformation steps, e.g. for performance reasons, or for hiding code are a good thing.
+Also, optional code transformation steps, e.g. for performance reasons, to be able to ship stuff in a single file or even for hiding code are a good thing.
 But the necessity to *always* execute manual steps is evil.

 ### Automation